 Do not litter

 Bad habits such as littering or spitting in public places can make you pay a high price in Singapore.
-Such actions are regarded by the host country as serious offenses.
+Therefore, such actions are regarded by the host country as serious offenses.

 Do not smoke in public places

-Smoking is prohibited in public places such as elevators, cinemas, even on the most public transportation or in the office.
+Smoking is prohibited in public places such as elevators and cinemas, even on most public transportation or office.